 1. PICs are allocated to a parcel of land that may consist of more than one block within the one locality, operating as part of one livestock enterprise.
 Provided the land on which the livestock are agisted and leased is in the same locality (in the same shire or in a neighbouring shire), then both blocks of land can be covered by a 'home' PIC.

 To add or remove parcels of land on your PIC, go to the PIC system.

 If an agistment block is added to your ‘home’ PIC, there is no requirement to complete an NLIS database livestock movement or generate an NVD for between these properties.

 2. If the agistment property operates under a different PIC, the movement of the cattle must be recorded on the NLIS database within two days and an NVD must be generated for each movement to and from the agistment property.

 A movement document such as a Livestock Production Assurance National Vendor Declaration (LPA NVD) or similar document must be completed before cattle are dispatched to a:

 - property with a different PIC

 - given away or sold as pets.

 The movement document must be provided to the receiver or new owner by no later than the time the animals arrive at their destination.

 Movement documents are not required for:

 - for dead livestock being sent for processing in a knackery

 - for livestock being consigned to an agricultural show or exhibition (provided the livestock will be returned to the exhibitor's property immediately after the event).

-LPA is industry’s on-farm market assurance program.
-Producers seeking information about LPA and procedures for accessing LPA NVDs should find more on the National Vendor declaration page or phone the LPA helpline on 1800 683 111 during business hours.
+Livestock Production Assurance (LPA) is industry’s on-farm market assurance program.
+Producers seeking information about LPA and procedures for accessing LPA NVDs should visit the Integrity Systems website or phone the LPA helpline on 1800 683 111 during business hours.